GabrielaLuta/SAGE/README.md

 * Download Python from [here](https://www.python.org/downloads/).
 * Download Git from [here](https://git-scm.com/downloads), if needed.

 Use **ExampleApp** as a sample application.
-Test it locally and verify that the source code works.
+Test it locally and verify that the source code works. <!-- I need Dev/SME input for access to an existing app to provide as sample -->

 # Create and deploy a Docker image for an app